kcapretta/MusicPlayApp/README.md

 # Steps Taken

-First, I designed the Main Storyboard as follows:
+The Storyboard is as follows:

 - Designing three buttons for the different genres of music
 - Creating a button for Stop